Understanding K-means Clustering in Machine Learning

 It's the process of grouping data points so that each element in a particular group is more similar to the elements in that group than elements in other groups.

-Clustering doesn’t refer to a specific algorithm.
+Clustering doesn't refer to a specific algorithm.
 It is a generic task that can be solved by using many algorithms.
 Clustering algorithms generally define a metric to quantify the similarity systematically.
-Clustering is used in many fields, such as image processing, information retrieval, recommendation engines, data compression, etc.
+Clustering is used in many fields, such as image processing, information retrieval, recommendation engines, and data compression.

 Clustering establishes similarity based on the attributes of the objects it clusters.
 The attributes differ according to the domain.
 For example, in the case of an image, the attributes are pixel values.
-In the case of a user profile, the attributes are details such as age, gender, purchase history, etc. In the case of a product, the attributes are the category, color, price, etc.
+In the case of a user profile, the attributes are details such as age, gender, and purchase history.
+In the case of a product, the attributes are the category, color, price, etc.

 Clustering is called an unsupervised task because there is no user-monitored training process that involves preparing labeled data.

 Most clustering algorithms work by computing the similarity between all pairs of samples.
 The manner in which similarity is computed and the sequence of computing pairwise similarity varies according to the type of clustering algorithm.